nf-core/configs/docs/uzl_omics.md

 nf-core requires a Nextflow version 22.10.1 or higher, so you have to intall a more recent version first.

-For Nextflow versions newer than 22.10.1, it is necessary to mount the home directory using the command:
+For Nextflow versions newer than 23.07.0-edge, it is necessary to explicitly mount the home directory using the command:

 ```bash
 NXF_SINGULARITY_HOME_MOUNT=true